phillee007/youconf/readme.md

 To use the source code, please download the whole source repository and open the YouConf.sln file in Visual Studio 2012.
 From there you can play to your heart's content...

 The site is currently live on Azure at http://youconf.azurewebsites.net/ so feel free to browse it and create your own conference.

-If you have any questions or would like to see my take on many of the day-to-day tasks and issues associated with building YouConf, please see my article on CodeProject - http://www.codeproject.com/Articles/584534/YouConf-Your-Live-Online-Conferencing-Tool
+If you have any questions or would like to see my take on many of the day-to-day tasks and issues associated with building YouConf, please see my article on CodeProject - http://www.codeproject.com/Articles/584534/YouConf-Your-Live-Online-Conferencing-Tool.
+If you like it, please vote for me, or like my article using the buttons at the bottom on CodeProject.